quantumlib/Stim/doc/usage_command_line.md

 - <a name="--append_observables"></a>**`--append_observables`**
+    Appends observable flips to the end of samples as extra detectors.

+    PREFER --obs_out OVER THIS FLAG.
+Mixing the observable flip data into detection event data tends to require simply separating them again immediately, creating unnecessary work.
+For example, when testing a decoder, you do not want to give the observable flips to the decoder because that is the information the decoder is supposed to be predicting from the detection events.

-    Treat observables as extra detectors at the end of the circuit.
+    This flag causes observable flip data to be appended to each sample, as if the observables were extra detectors at the end of the circuit.

-    By default, when reporting detection events, observables are not reported.
-This flag causes the observables to instead be reported as if they were detectors.
 For example, if there are 100 detectors and 10 observables in the circuit, then the output will contain 110 detectors and the last 10 are the observables.

-A notable exception to the "observables are just extra detectors" behavior of this flag is that, when using `out_format=dets`, the observables are distinguished from detectors by being named e.g. `L0` through `L9` instead of `D100` through `D109`.
+    Note that, when using `--out_format dets`, this option is implicitly activated but observables are not appended as if they were detectors (because `dets` has type hinting information).
+For example, in the example from the last paragraph, the observables would be named `L0` through `L9` instead of `D100` through `D109`.

 - <a name="--approximate_disjoint_errors"></a>**`--approximate_disjoint_errors`**